 How to Profile Your Ideal Customer Through Personas

 To survive as a business in today’s digitally complex world, you absolutely need to have a strong virtual presence.
-This is even more critical for tour operators, who not only have an abundant amount of digital channels to navigate through but also have customers dispersed all throughout the world.
+This is even more critical for law firms, who not only have an abundant amount of digital channels to navigate through but also have customers dispersed all throughout the region.

 The digital world is quite complex and only those who are fully present in the intricacies of marketing will succeed in what’s already a heavily saturated market.

-Tweeting about your tours?
+Tweeting about your cases?
 Great, but not if your customers don’t use twitter.

 Running an ad in a local newsletter?
 Great, but not if your customers are digitally influenced.

 Only having a website?
 You’re already behind the curve.

 It’s no surprise attorneys are overwhelmed in trying to navigate through our hyper connected, content dense, and influencer driven competitive online market.

 The increase of marketing channels and competitors has made marketing a form of art.
 And only by having a laser focused distribution strategy, will you be armed with the confidence and strategies you need to run a thriving business.